yorkbill/get-support/ViewStatus.md

 # Viewing cloud status
 {: #viewing-cloud-status}

-The Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix}} platform, infrastructure, and major services.
+The Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform, infrastructure, and major services.
 {:shortdesc}

-To view key events that are specifically affecting your account, go to the [Notifications](https://{DomainName}/notifications) page.
+To view key events that are specifically affecting your account, go to the [Notifications](https://cloud.ibm.com/user/notifications) page.
+You can easily update your preferences there.
 {: note}

 To view the status page, use the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Support**.
-1. From the Today's notifications widget, click **View all**.
-Or, you can access the page directly at [{{site.data.keyword.Bluemix_notm}} - Status](https://cloud.ibm.com/status){: external}.
+2. From the Today's notifications widget, click **View all**, then click **View cloud status**.
+Or, you can access the page directly at [{{site.data.keyword.Bluemix_notm}} - Status](https://cloud.ibm.com/status?selected=status){: external}.

-* Click **Status** to view the current status of resources in all {{site.data.keyword.Bluemix_notm}} locations.
-Only active events are shown.

-  You can view a list of events, in chronological order, for maintenance and incidents.
-You can search across all notifications, or filter by type, geographic locations, and individual resources.
-You can also view planned maintenance windows for which prior notice is provided and unplanned incidents or outages, which are posted as soon as the {{site.data.keyword.Bluemix_notm}} team becomes aware of them.
-Incident notifications are regularly updated until they're resolved.
+3. When you land on the page, you can view **Ongoing events**, such as confirmed incidents, incidents under investigation or the status of all IBM Cloud resources.
+    * To get more information about an incident, click each component in the table.
+You can check the incident's location, start time and when it was last updated.
+If you are experiencing any issue with an item, you can report that by clicking the **Report impact** icon.
+4. On the upper-left side of the page, you can view planned maintenance, security bulletins, announcements, and history in the side navigation pane.

-* Click **Planned maintenance** to view a list of scheduled upcoming maintenance.
+    * Click **Planned maintenance** to see any scheduled upcoming maintenance.

-  Click a scheduled maintenance to view more details, such as start and stop times and a description of the impact.
-You can filter the list by selecting specific locations and components or by using keyword searches.

     * Click **Security bulletins** to view a list of security bulletins that might affect various {{site.data.keyword.Bluemix_notm}} services, infrastructure, or the platform.

-  You can filter the list by selecting specific locations and components or by using keyword searches.

     * Click **Announcements** to view a list of announcements that might be of general interest to you.

-  You can filter this list by selecting specific locations and components or by using keyword searches.

     * Click **History** to view a list of completed events from the last 30 days.
+5. You can filter these lists by selecting specific locations, components, types of ongoing events, or by using keyword searches.
+If you click each item, you can get more details on what changes and why, and how that change impacts the environment.

-For more information about the type of email notifications you can receive based on your account type, see [Setting email preferences](/docs/account?topic=account-email-prefs).
+For more information about the type of email notifications you can receive based on your account type, see [Setting email preferences](https://cloud.ibm.com/docs/account?topic=account-email-prefs).

 You can build URL search values by using query parameters from outside the console.
-For more details, see [Advanced status search](/docs/get-support?topic=get-support-adv-search).
+For more information, see [Advanced status search](/docs/get-support?topic=get-support-adv-search).
 {: tip}